biqute/qtics/docs/source/experiments.rst

 MonitorExperiment
 """""""""""""""""

 The experiment classes allow to monitor in parallel the parameters of other instruments and reset the experiment if they do not respect some chosen condition.
-This can be done by writing a class derived from :class:``qtics.experiment.MonitorExperiment`` and adding it to the main experiment.
+This can be done by writing a class derived from :class:`qtics.experiment.MonitorExperiment` and adding it to the main experiment.
 Their main features consist of:

-- The ``main`` method a ``MonitorExperiment`` is run every ``MonitorExperiment.sleep`` seconds.
+- The ``main`` method of a ``MonitorExperiment`` is run every ``MonitorExperiment.sleep`` seconds.
 - The reset and stop condition is activated by raising an ``Exception``

 Here's an example of a ``MonitorExperiment`` that checks if the temperature of the cryostat is in the allowed range.